x86skwizer/alx-low_level_programming/0x09-static_libraries/README.md

 ### holberton.h

-A header file containing the prototypes of all the functions in `libholberton.a`.
+A header file containing the prototypes of all the functions in `libmy.a`.

 ### *.c

-Several C files containing the implementations of the functions in `libholberton.a`.
+Several C files containing the implementations of the functions in `libmy.a`.